pingcap/docs/tidb-cloud/manage-user-access.md

 If you are the owner of an organization, you can invite organization members.

-To invite a member to an organization, perform the following steps:
+To invite a member to an organization, take the following steps:

 1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.

 2. Click **Organization Settings**.
 The organization settings page is displayed.

-3. Click **User Management**, and then select the **By All Users** tab.
+3. Click the  **User Management** tab, and then select **By All Users**.

 4. Click **Invite**.